 On June 6, 2012, we granted a stock appreciation rights award to our Chief Operating Officer.
-As a result, we have incurred non-cash, stock-based compensation expense for the full year ended December 31, 2013, as compared to approximately 6 months of such expense for the same period in 2012.
-Further, as explained below, the recognition of the expense for the stock appreciation rights was accelerated in 2013 as a result of achieving certain market conditions earlier than originally contemplated in the initial assumptions used to determine the expense and related recognition period for those stock appreciation rights.
+As a result, we have incurred non-cash, stock-based compensation expense.
+However, the recognition of the expense for the stock appreciation rights was accelerated in 2013 as a result of achieving certain market conditions earlier than originally contemplated in the initial assumptions used to determine the expense and related recognition periods for those stock appreciation rights.
+As a result, SAR expense recognized was \$329,000, \$907,000 and \$478,000 for the years ended December 31, 2014, 2013, and 2012, respectively.

-In addition, during 2013, we granted restricted stock awards under our 2012 Incentive Compensation Plan to certain employees of the Company.
-As a result, we have incurred additional non-cash, stock-based compensation expense in the year ended December 31, 2013 that was not present in 2012.
+In addition, late in the second quarter of 2013 and at times during the remainder of 2013 and 2014, we granted restricted stock awards under our 2012 Incentive Compensation Plan to certain employees of the company.
+As a result of such awards and the vesting thereof, stock compensation expense recognized was \$925,000 and \$361,000 for the years ended December 31, 2014 and 2013, respectively.
+There were no similar costs for the year ended December 31, 2012.

 On July 31, 2013, our Board, upon recommendation of the Compensation Committee, adopted an amendment to increase the number of shares of common stock available for issuance under our 2012 Incentive Compensation Plan by 700,000 shares, which amendment was approved by our stockholders on August 28, 2013.
-We may consider making additional share-based awards to our directors, officers and other employees and possibly to consultants, and if we do, we will incur additional non-cash, stock-based compensation expenses in future periods.
+We expect to make additional share-based awards to our directors, officers and other employees and possibly to consultants, and if we do, we will incur additional non-cash, stock-based compensation expenses related to such awards.